 In Easter, we confess that the resurrection of Jesus has forever changed the way we view ourselves, our families, our friends, our enemies, the world we live in, and all that God created.
 On Wednesday nights at 6:00pm throughout the season of Easter, we will be exploring Easter confessions made throughout the Gospel of John, and discovering how these ancient confession still echo in our lives today.

-The season of Lent reminds us of our brokenness and our need for God.
-On Sunday nights in March, we will be examining how the God of the universe uses the broken pieces of our lives to reframe our purpose, turning our discarded hopes and dreams into something beautiful and useful - a mosaic in which God uses all the pieces.
+The story of Easter turns everything we think we know upside down.
+Death is transformed to life.
+Hate is conquered by love.
+And brokenness is turned into beauty.
+On Sunday nights in April at 6:00pm, we will continue to examine how the God of the universe uses the broken pieces of our lives to reframe our purpose, turning our discarded hopes and dreams into something beautiful and useful - a mosaic in which God uses all our pieces.